Rayckey/ActuatorController_ROS/README.md

 Output: The explanation and usage of the term or parameter. <br>

 #### /INNFOS/IDChange (`ActuatorController_ROS::IDModify`)
-Function: Permanently download the user's setting into the actuator, allows it to take effect the next time it is powered up. <br>
+Function: Change the ID of an actuator <br>
 Input: The original ID, and the modified ID. <br>
 Output: Will return a boolean to indicate whether this operation is successful. <br>